 To connect your Nest to the internet:

-• After your Nest scans available networks, find your Wi-Fi and, if you have one, enter your password.
+• As your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, enter your password.

-Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.

 To find Off mode on the thermostat: